kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 ### **5. (5 points) Redo part 3(a) - 3(d) with your favorite deep learning architecture (e.g., introducing batch normalization, introducing dropout in training) to beat the performance of SVM with Gaussian Kernel, i.e., to have a test error rate lower than 1.4%.**
 <br>

-We use Lenet5 and Resnet50 in this question.
+We use Lenet5 and Resnet34 for this question.